SUPPORT TRACK THE TROPICS

 POSITION ACCURATE WITHIN 30 NM

-PRESENT MOVEMENT TOWARD THE WEST OR 280 DEGREES AT 11 KT
+PRESENT MOVEMENT TOWARD THE EAST-NORTHEAST OR 65 DEGREES AT 27 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL